 1.How did you get into what you want to do in business?

-Lukáš: As a child, I was attracted to modeling, which at the beginning of 2013 led me to my first drone DJI Phantom 1.
-Thanks to that, I enjoyed aerial photography for a few years, when I then passed on my experience in the form of workshops and lectures.
-During this time, I also managed to win a few awards (for example, winning the FotkaFilm competition at Dronfest) and a lot of interesting contacts, from which we can benefit from now.
-However, we had the idea of starting our own start-up together with Marián during the hackathon in November 2018, which was organized by the incubator of the European Space Agency (ESA BIC Prague).
-Until then, I did not engage in any of my own business activities.
+Lukáš: As a child, I was interested in modeling, which brought me to my first drone DJI Phantom 1 at the beginning of 2013.
+Thanks to that, I enjoyed aerial photography for a few years and then I passed my experiences in the form of workshops and lectures.
+During this time, I also managed to win a few awards (for example, winning the FotkaFilm competition at Dronfest) and got a lot of interesting contacts which we can benefit till now.
+However, we had the idea of starting our own start-up together with Marián during the hackathon in November 2018 which was organized by the incubator of the European Space Agency (ESA BIC Prague).
+I did not have any own business experiences until that time.

-Marián: I started working as a web developer in high school and during my studies at FIT I subsequently switched to leading several smaller projects, where I gained experience in project management and creating more complex web applications.
-In addition to the web, I also began to focus on design, user interface design, and marginally, hardware.
-I also did business as a freelancer for a while, but I only gained ambition to start a start-up after the hackathon.
+Marián: I started working as a web developer in high school and during my studies at FIT I subsequently switched to leading several smaller projects.
+I gained experiences in project management and creating more complex web applications.
+In addition, I also began to focus on design, user interface design, and marginally, hardware.
+I also did business as a freelancer for a while, but the ambition to start a start-up occured after the hackathon.

 2. What was your biggest fear at the beginning, what was the hardest part of starting a business?

-Marián: At the beginning, I had doubts about whether our product makes sense and whether our work will be useless in a few months.
-In addition, I had to learn many new technologies in a short time, and in addition to developing the software platform, I took care of creating a hardware prototype.
-However, even after the hackathon, the reactions of our potential customers and partners were positive.
-So that confirmed me to continue the project.
+Marián: At the beginning, I had doubts whether our product makes sense and whether our work will be useful in a few months.
+In addition, I had to learn many new technologies in a short time.
+Except developing the software platform, I took care of creating a hardware prototype as well.
+However, after the hackathon, the reactions of our potential customers and partners were positive.
+That confirmed me to continue the project.

 3. The biggest fuckup?

 Lukáš: So far, we haven’t had a big deal.
-However, we experience those smaller fuckups several times a month.
+However, we experienced those smaller fuckups several times a month.
 Our specialty in this regard are presentations or live demonstrations.
-Before each such event, we thoroughly prepare everything, test it and prepare various “what if” scenarios.
-Then I will always take care of the fact that a moment before the presentation I throw unexpected forks into it.
-I like to lose SIM cards, tear cables, nothing with connectors, or disassemble a box.
+Before every event, we thoroughly prepare everything, test it and prepare various “what if” scenarios.
+Unfortunately, I always take care of the fact that a moment before the presentation I throw unexpected forks into it.
+I like to lose SIM cards, tear cables, destroy connectors, or disassemble a box.

 Marián: As Lukáš already mentioned, smaller fuckups are mostly our daily bread.
 I remember, for example, a situation where I postponed the automated renewal of an HTTPS certificate for a web client until the manual certificate expired just before the live demonstration for Air Traffic Control.
-I would rather not go into more detail about the various spells I performed on the prototypes with solder.
-I already tore off a few connectors, too, maybe Lukáš and I should introduce a score table.
+I would rather not go into more details about the various spells I performed on the prototypes with solder.
+I already tore off a few connectors too, maybe Lukáš and I should make a score table.

 4. The best feeling I had when…?

-Lukáš: I consider our success in the Galileo Masters international navigation competition to be our greatest success to date.
+Lukáš: I consider our success in the Galileo Masters international navigation competition as our greatest success of all.
 Out of approximately 200 projects, we managed to win one of the three main prizes and thus obtain additional funding for development.

-Marián: I am always very happy if we manage to win a competition or there is a mention of us in an article.
+Marián: I am always very happy if we manage to win a competition or mention of us in an article.
 At the same time, I will always be pleased with any pettiness on our team Slack.

 5. What are your business plans for the future, what is your goal?

-Marián: In the foreseeable future, we are still waiting for work on the second variant of the device designed for more demanding end users.
+Marián: In the near future, we are still working on the second version of the device designed for more demanding end users.
 There are countless possible innovations on the web platform and client applications, so we still have a lot of work to do.
-The longer-term goal is to provide users with pleasant, agile and high-quality software that does not spoil the overall impression of our product and makes working with the device pleasant.
-Personally, I am pushed forward by the desire to create a product that in some way makes people’s work easier, solves their problems and at the same time is popular with the user.
+The longer-term goal is to provide pleasant and high-quality software that does not spoil the overall impression of our product and make it user-friendly.
+Personally, I am pushed forward by the desire to create a product that makes people’s work easier, solves their problems, and at the same time is popular.